jayggg/fem-supplements/_sources/README.md

-# Finite Elements: Hands-on Class Activities
+# Hands-on Class Activities on Finite Elements

 This is a collection of notebooks prepared for hands-on class